xlwings/xlwings/docs/reports.rst

 How Frames behave is best demonstrated with an example:
 The following screenshot defines two frames.
-The first one goes from column A to column E and the second one goes from column F to column I.
+The first one goes from column A to column E and the second one goes from column F to column I, since this is the last column that is used.

-You can define and format tables by formatting exactly
+You can define and format table-like objects by formatting exactly

 * one header and
 * one data row